 Since quitting, I’ve experienced the awesome power of being in control of your own life and your own freedom.
 A friend once told me, “freelancers are horrible at capitalizing on their downtime.”
 It’s true.
 We panic about money, numbers, followers, stats, proposals and totally forget why we got into this biz in the first place.
 I’m beginning to learn how to let go.
 In fact, I had no deadlines this week, so I packed my bags threw the dog in the car and headed out to Utah, where I’m writing this post.

 It Sounds Like I Had a Kid

 I know that any mom reading this is probably laughing at my naiveté here (or scowling, remember: the reaction is up to you).
 When I talk about my business, I chuckle because it sounds like I’m talking about a kid.
 I always say that starting a business has been the most challenging and utterly rewarding experience of my life.
 I’ve allowed it to consume me, but I’m slowly learning how to make space for me.
-I don’t sleep, and I’ve noticed slender creases in my face where there used to be none.
+I don’t sleep, and I’ve noticed slender creases in my face where there used to be none, I’ve sprouted a few grey hairs.
 Often, I wake up in the middle of the night feeding the internal wheels that just don’t quit turning, and sometimes, they feel cholic-y.
 I pour my heart and soul into nurturing something that I believe in.
 Perhaps this is my baby, I’m not a mom, so only time will tell.

 Overall, despite the challenges of what I’m going through, I truly can’t imagine my life any other way.
 I’ve got a long way to go until I feel like I’ve “made it.”
 But perhaps I’m already there.
 The growth that this profession offers is astounding.
 If you’re considering a leap of faith, consider this: Success is on the other side of fear.